Homily (Reflection) for Saturday of the Fourth Week of Lent (1st April, 2017) on the Gospel

 Topic: Towards God.

-While embarking on any journey one must be prepared for some challenges.
-Our journey towards God is not exempted.
+While embarking on any journey one must be prepared for challenges.
+Our journey towards God is not different.
 Two challenges stand out in today’s gospel, authority and knowledge.

 Among the people who listened to Jesus some said, “This is really the prophet” and for others, “the Messiah.”
 Yet others questioned, “Surely the Messiah does not come from Galilee, does he?
 Has not the scripture said that the Messiah is descended from David and comes from Bethlehem, the village where David lived?”
 They never knew that Jesus is both a Bethlehemite and a descendant of David, cf. Matt 1:1-16, 20; 2:1; Lk 2:1-7.